Vision + Initiatives

 The board oversees the development of programs and services, the adoption of policies and budget, to meet the needs of the college district.
 The board generally meets the third Wednesday of the month, except for August, during which the board does not meet.
 Contact the board administrator at 503-594-3002 or by email if you have a question about specific board meeting dates.

 Board of Education Members

 Zone 1 - Milwaukie

-Greg Chaimov is an attorney who has lived in Clackamas County for more than 30 years.
-He is active in the community, serving on the Milwaukie City Council and the board of the North Clackamas Chamber of Commerce, of which he was chair 2011-12.
-He is the past board president of the Clackamas County Vector Control District and vice chair of the Clackamas County Historic Review Board.
+Greg Chaimov has lived in Clackamas County for 40 years.
+He worked as an attorney and has been active in the community, serving on the Milwaukie City Council and the board of the North Clackamas Chamber of Commerce.
+He now sits on the board of the Ledding Library of Milwaukie Foundation and the Milwaukie Poetry Series.

 Zone 2 - Happy Valley